 1981 - A fine view of the theatre from the now-vanished American Classic Images website.

-c.1983 - A view during demolition from the collection of Sylvia Cuellar.
+c.1983 - An entrance view from the collection of Sylvia Cuellar.
 Thanks to David Zornig for posting it on Cinema Treasures.

-c.1983 - The Lamella framing structure revealed after the roofing had been stripped off.
-Thanks to Slvia Cuellar for sharing the photo.
-And again thanks to David Zornig for posting this on Cinema Treasures
+c.1983 - Note the Lamella framing structure revealed after the roofing had been stripped off.
+Thanks to Slvia Cuellar for sharing this photo.
+And again thanks to David Zornig for posting this on Cinema Treasures.

 2019 - Looking east on Whittier Blvd. from Concourse Ave. toward the exciting expanse of Garmar Plaza.
 Photo: Google Maps